New

 Get involved

-If you use Tailwind at work, we'd love your help making an addon that automatically applies the configuration above.
+If you use Tailwind at work, we'd love your help making this setup even easier.
 Join the maintainers in Discord to get involved, or jump into addon docs.

 Join the community